reactormonk/purescript-rave/README.md

 Java has given checked exceptions a bad reputation.
 In PureScript, they have a comparatively low cognitive and LoC overhead.

+### Checked Exceptions

+### Unchecked Exceptions

+Sometimes, it doesn't make sense to mark something as checked exception, because you'll not be able to handle it anyway.
+If the response from a REST service is not decodable anymore, there's a systematic problem your program can't recover on its own.
+Or the database connection is down, and you can at most wait a bit to see if gets better.

 ## Aff (effect)

 Aff is a good default effect monad for any application.
 You may hit a few corner